MidlifeMechanicus/ad-ork/README.md

 # Website refresh

 This was a surprisingly challenging project.
-Intended as a simple website refresh, it turned out that the host uses Spanglefish 2, and interface from 2012 that allows only limited access to raw html and css.
+Intended as a simple website refresh, it turned out that the host uses Spanglefish 2, an interface from 2012 that allows only limited access to raw html and css.

 As such, I had to scrap my original flex-box design, and work first on creating a structure that duplicated the immutables of the Spanglefish 2 framework.